- Latin name

 Territory/Habitat: Generally an animal of farmland, preferring open habitat.
 Seem to need mix of crops, grass, fallow, hedges and wild flower strips to provide food year-round.
 May be found in city parks and cemeteries, in deciduous woodland, on moors and dunes; rare in conifer forests.
 Does not build warrens as rabbits do; instead dig out shallow depression (‘form’) in which to crouch; deepest at rear where animal’s back end sits.
 Faithful to form, which becomes long and deep with prolonged use.
 Rely on camouflage and form for concealment from predators; very difficult to spot when crouched in form.
 Average adult range ~300ha, although this may be shared by several animals (UK densities 1-4 per ha), each concentrating on a different patch.
 No apparent territoriality.
 May move 1,700m from feeding to shelter each day, depending on habitat – day range usually smaller than night range.

 Diet: Herbivorous; more selective than rabbits.
 Predominantly flowering plants in form of grasses and herbs (often cultivated); grasses dominate in summer, herbs in winter.
 Occasionally take cereals, strip bark (esp. during harsh weather), graze saplings, leaves, flower heads, vegetables and windfall fruit.
+One photographed eating cultivated strawberries from plant on farm in Suffolk during 2020.
 Some suggestion that they’ll eat carrion during harsh weather.
 Engage in ‘refection’, whereby the first soft, round pellets (caecotroph) are eaten in order to pass the material through the digestive tract again (gain protein and vitamins) – equivalent to rumination of ungulates.
 Secondary, hard oval faeces generally passed at night and aren’t eaten.
 Gut microbes become established in the leveret from mother’s milk and consumption of caecotrophs.

 Reproduction: Induced ovulators; act of mating stimulates doe to ovulate (increasing chance of conception).
 Breed throughout most of year.
 Sperm present in buck’s testicles all year (winter pregnancies known), but largely inactive Oct-Nov, after which reactivation starts; complete by February and testes maintain peak weight until August.
 Bulk of breeding activity Feb-Oct; female averages 3 litters per year (long breeding season usually sees young born January-October, although most leverets born April onwards).
 Litters average 3 young (leverets), with smaller litters early and late in season (common range 1-4); large litters (up to 10) are rare.
-Gestation is ~42 days and leverets born above ground in form, fully furred with eyes open and weighing ~110g (tripled weight by 1 month).
-Females leave young immediately after birth (which hide in vegetation) and move away to feed, returning briefly (once or twice per day for 1-5 mins) to suckle them; young gather in birth form ~1hr before sunset and follow female when she arrives.
-Start eating solid food after ~1wk and weaned at ~1 month (although late litters may suckle for 3 months); fully grown by ~5 months and sexually mature at 6 months (males) or 8 months (females).
+Gestation is ~42 days and leverets born above ground in nursery form, fully furred with eyes open and weighing ~110g (tripled weight by 1 month).
+Females leave young immediately after birth and move away to feed, returning briefly (once or twice per day for 1-5 mins) to suckle them.
+Leverets leave nursery form at 2-4 days old to find own hiding spot, gathering back in form ~1hr before sunset and follow female when she arrives.
+Start eating solid food after ~2 wks and weaned at 4-5 wks (although late litters may suckle for 3 months); fully grown by ~5 months and sexually mature at 6 months (males) or 8 months (females).
 Leverets (Lagomorphs in general), unlike most mammals, don’t have many micro-organisms in their digestive tract while suckling.
 Instead of protection being transferred in doe’s milk, an antimicrobial fatty acid (called ‘milk oil’) is produced in the leveret’s stomach (a result of enzymatic reaction to the mother’s milk) and provides some protection against enteritis.